randallwvr90/sqlalchemy-challenge/instructions.md

 X Start by finding the most recent date in the data set.

-* Using this date, retrieve the last 12 months of precipitation data by querying the 12 preceding months of data. **Note** you do not pass in the date as a variable to your query.
+X Using this date, retrieve the last 12 months of precipitation data by querying the 12 preceding months of data. **Note** you do not pass in the date as a variable to your query.

 * Select only the `date` and `prcp` values.